M-ZubairAhmed/Android-IqraArabic/README.md

 It contains following features:
 *   All arabic words and phrases in roman english as this app is intended to english speaking user intending to learn arabic.
 *   Sound files linked with words for learning arabic pronounciation.
-*   Numbers section :- translation of numbers from 1 - 100 in english and arabic (roman).
+*   Translation of numbers from 1 - 100 in english and arabic (roman).
-*   Family relationship words :- translation and sound pronounciation of common relationship terms.
+*   Translation and sound pronounciation of common relationship terms.
-*   Colors section :- translation and sound pronounciation of common color names.
+*   Translation and sound pronounciation of common color names.
-*   Phrases section :- _(underconstruction)_

 ## Code Overview
 1. Use of explicit intents to navigate between pages.